-Welcome to Adaptations!
 As our course title suggests, we will read a selection of what have been deemed adaptations.
 We will consider how these original forms are adapted and what is gained or lost in the process.
-Of course, we will also explore the various uses of narrative and aesthetic techniques to inform our understanding of the authors' innovation and our own craft as writers.
+We will also explore the various uses of narrative and aesthetic techniques to inform our understanding of the authors' innovation and our own craft as writers.